Wangunk

-The Wangunk or Mattabesec were an Indigenous people from central Connecticut.
-They were a subdivision of the Wappinger people, a Munsee-speaking people.
+The Wangunk or Mattabesec refers to a collection of closely related Indigenous peoples of the Northeastern Woodlands all from central Connecticut.
+Many were members of the Wappinger, a Munsee-speaking confederacy.
 The Wangunk settled along the Connecticut River.

 Prior to English arrival, the Wangunk had three major settlements along the Connecticut River, in the areas of the present-day towns of Portland, Middletown, and Wethersfield.
 They also used lands in other parts of what were later organized by English settlers as Middlesex and Hartford counties.